yesluckily/securly/blocked.md

  ---- 4 (All Staff)<br>
  ---- 5+ (Base/Default Policy)<br>
  ---- )<br><br>
- - ?keyword= (a query. this is a fun one, you can use this html (https://github.com/yesluckily/securly/blob/main/base64.html) page to translate text to base64 and vice versa)<br><br>
+ - ?keyword= (a query. this is a fun one, you can use this html (https://github.com/yesluckily/securly/blob/main/base64.html) page to translate text to base64 and vice versa. this is different than "?url=". ?keyword= is the word/reason the page got blocked, commonly used with search elements in websites.)<br><br>

- - ?url= (a query. this is also a fun one, you can use this html page (https://github.com/yesluckily/securly/blob/main/base64.html) to translate text to base64 and vice versa)<br><br>
+ - ?url= (a query. this is also a fun one, you can use this html page (https://github.com/yesluckily/securly/blob/main/base64.html) to translate text to base64 and vice versa. this is different than "?keyword=". ?url= is the url that got blocked.)<br><br>